IvashDima/JavaPro_FinalProject_InternetBanking/README.md

 ## 📋 Project Description

-This project implements email sending via an SMTP server using Spring Boot and Spring Mail.
-The login and password for email sending are stored separately in the `.env.properties` file.
+This project implements a Java Spring Boot application that retrieves and displays the EUR/UAH exchange rate from an external API and presents it on a web page using JSP and JSTL.

 ---

 ## 🛠️ Technologies Used

 - Java 17
 - Spring Boot
-- Spring Mail
+- JSTL
 - Maven
-- Gmail SMTP Server
+- Fixer API (for currency rates)

 ---